danieldriver/danieldriver.github.io/_posts/2007-06-25-brevard-childs-tribute.md

 ---
-layout: post
 title: Brevard Childs, 1923–2007
-description: "Brevard Childs died on Saturday, 23 June 2007, in New Haven.
+desc: "Brevard Childs died on Saturday, 23 June 2007, in New Haven.
 This is my tribute."
 category: notes
 tags: [Childs, obituary]
 ---